ccnmtl/case-consortium/content/case/case_90.md

   \ who qualified for medical parole?
 Inmate Carl Wade's case was a tough call.
 Epilogue,\
   \ Teaching NoteTopics: public health policy, corrections and health care, or strategic\
   \ management."
-"epologue": "California Policy for Ill and Elderly Epilogue.pdf" "faculty_notes": ""
+"epilogue": "California Policy for Ill and Elderly Epilogue.pdf" "faculty_notes": ""
 "faculty_only": ""
 "id": "90"